vendi-advertising/elementor-widget-creator-library/README.md

 ### Comparison to PHP method

-To get the same controls result using the PHP methods would be
+To get the same controls result using the PHP methods would be (just the first text field)

 ```php
 protected function _register_controls()